PEACE Spotlight:

 In the 1930's he met and got involved in the formation of The Peace Pledge Union, (PPU) with Dick Shepherd., George Lansbury and Vera Brittain.
 He became a Christian Methodist Minister in 1926 and he became a leading member of the Council of Christian Pacifist Groups.
 He wrote for the Peace Pledge Unions paper "Peace News" and in a Christmas 1944 edition wrote, "Non-violence must go hand-in-hand with economic security for all, a common government to secure the welfare of all and a common justice that can be indifferently administered in the interests of all".

-He was in the forefront of all the early campaigns against nuclear weapons, speaking at PPU rallies in 1946 and 1950.
 In 1950 also he stunned the Methodists into silence, but set alight the media by saying that he would rather see the world overrun by communism than plunged into a third world war.

 Donald later accepted a labour government given life peerage as a way of advancing his humanitarian causes.
 (1965)